According to global hacking statistics, identity theft is a rapidly expanding issue in the United States and worldwide.

 (The Zebra)

 Although people usually share their login credentials with someone they can trust, there’s still a chance they can get into the wrong hands.
-Being that careless with personal data significantly contributes to the rising identity theft rate.
+Being careless with personal data significantly contributes to the rising identity theft rate.

 Furthermore, most people are aware that it is risky to recycle passwords.
 However, many repeatedly use the same password because they don’t want to forget it.